logzio/otel-docker-collector-metrics/README.md

 # OpenTelementry Docker Metrics Collector

 To simplify shipping metrics from one or many sources, we created Docker Metrics Collector.
-Docker Metrics Collector is a container that runs Metricbeat with the modules you enable at runtime.
+Docker Metrics Collector is a container that runs Opentelemetry collector.

 ## Pull the Docker image of the OpenTelementry Docker Metrics Collector